Michael A. Taylor Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.54 team ERA ranks 29th across all league pitching staffs.
+- The Athletics' 5.55 team ERA ranks 29th among all MLB pitching staffs.

-- The Athletics give up the fifth-most home runs in baseball (206 total, 1.3 per game).
+- Athletics pitchers combine to surrender 208 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- In his last time out on Wednesday, the right-hander threw 4 2/3 innings against the Seattle Mariners, allowing five earned runs while surrendering six hits.
+- His last appearance was on Friday against the Detroit Tigers, when the righty tossed five innings, surrendering four earned runs while allowing six hits.

+- In 22 games this season, the 24-year-old has a 5.64 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.